 Another Maltese treat is Qaghaq tal-Ghasel, treacle (or honey) rings.
 Historically served at Christmas, they became so popular that they are now made all year.
 Although they are often called honey rings, Qaghaq tal-Ghasel don’t actually contain honey, but they are sweet.

 The treacle rings are a ring-shaped pastry filled with the flavors of the holidays—cinnamon, cloves, aniseed, and a bit of citrus paired with treacle.
 The top of the pastry is slit, allowing the filling to ooze out.
 They look like bagels overflowing with filling.

 A pasta dish with tomato sauce, imqarrun il-Forn is traditionally Maltese but likely has its origins in Sicily.
-No matter what, every Maltese grandmother has her own recipe for Maltese baked macaroni and will swear it’s the best ever.
+No matter what, every Maltese grandmother has her own recipe for this baked macaroni and will swear it’s the best ever.
 As they should.

-The ingredients are basically macaroni and bolognese sauce, with eggs mixed in to hold everything together.
+The ingredients are basically macaroni and Bolognese, with eggs mixed in to hold everything together.
 Plus, cheese…because you can’t have a great pasta dish without it.
 Then everything is baked in the oven.
 The result is like a cross between lasagna and macaroni al ragù.

 Sometimes you’ll see this baked macaroni encased in shortcrust pastry, which is called timpana.
 They’re both delicious.
 It’s a good thing you walk a lot when visiting Malta.

 Kapunata is a dish that clearly shows the influence of Malta’s neighbors on its food—capunata is available just a few miles away in Sicily while ratatouille is how the dish is known in Provence, France.

 This vegetarian dish has been a go-to in Malta since at least the 18th century.
-It was at almost every meal we had, served with Maltese bread.
+It was at almost every meal we had, served with bread.
 Made with tomatoes, eggplant, bell peppers, capers, onions, olives, and garlic, kapunata is seasoned with vinegar, which makes it tangy.
 The vegetables are cooked down until they form a thick dip that can be served hot or cold.